On sharing space with your parents, as an unschooling parent:

 It's like swimming upstream in a hurricane.

-I think maybe it’s bad that I continue to treat my relationship with my dad as something to mitigate and mend, instead of something to burn up in flames.
+I wonder if maybe it's bad that I continue to treat my relationship with my dad as something to mitigate and mend, instead of something to burn up in flames.

 In that way, I can shift into thankfulness and gratitude, even for the lessons in how to deal with being treated rudely, how to diffuse bullying behavior, how to shut down a rude or angry person, how to recognize and redirect condescending treatment, etc.